Design & Technology

 Key Stage 3 Design & Technology

 Overview: All students study Design & Technology during Years 7 and 8.
-Students complete a variety of design and making projects through the following areas:
+Students complete a variety of design and make projects through the following areas.
+Each unit is taught by a specialist in that area and the students rotate each term to get as many different experiences as possible.

 Key Stage 4 Design & Technology